TsLu1s/MLimputer/README.md

 This project aims at providing the following application capabilities:

-* General applicability on tabular datasets: The developed forecasting procedures are applicable on any data table associated with any Time Series Forecasting scopes, based on DateTime and Target columns to be predicted.
+* General applicability on tabular datasets: The developed imputation procedures are applicable on any data table associated with any Supervised ML scopes, based on missing data columns to be imputed.

-* Hyperparameter optimization and customization: It provides full configuration for each model hyperparameter through the customization of `Model_Configs` variable dictionary values, allowing optimal performance to be obtained.

-* Robustness and improvement of predictive results: The implementation of the TSForecasting pipeline aims to improve the predictive performance directly associated with the application of the best performing forecasting method.
+* Robustness and improvement of predictive results: The application of the MLimputer preprocessing aims at improve the predictive performance and simplify the imputation of existing missing values in the Dataset input columns.

 #### Main Development Tools <a name = "pre1"></a>